5 Elements of Content That Will Build Brand Recall

 There’s no bigger obstacle to brand recall than inconsistency.
 This applies to all types of content – articles, infographics, video ads, images, and social media posts.

-For customers to remember you, your message, design, and overall branding should always be uniform and consistent.
+For customers to remember you, your message, design, and full branding services should always be uniform and consistent.
 A disconnect between these elements is confusing and thus makes it difficult for your audience to recognize your brand.

 Therefore, a marketing team must streamline uniform messages, value propositions, templates, and editorial and design guidelines before reaching out to the desired audience.
 In the world of marketing, familiarity breeds brand recall.